luketlancaster/maintenance_tracker/README.md

 Usage Example:

 ```
-  >./maintenance_tracker edit Jetta
+  >./maintenance_tracker edit
+  For which car?
+  1. 2000 Jetta
+  2. 2012 CRV
+  3. 2014 Silverado
+  > 2
-  What would you like to edit about your 2000 Volkswagon Jetta?
-(Make,
+  What would you like to update?
-Model, Name, Year?)
+  1. Name
+  2. Year
+  3. Make
+  4. Model
-  > Year
+  > 2
   Please enter the updated year
   > 2001
   The year of your Volkswagon Jetta is now 2001